Chandra Shekhar Aazad likely to attend Gauri Lankesh’s birth anniversary on Jan 29 in Bengaluru

 According to PTI, Azad is likely to visit Karnataka on Tuesday to address two rallies in Gulbarga and Bidar, if he is well.
 In Bengaluru, he is likely to attend the birth anniversary celebrations of late journalist Gauri Lankesh on January 29.

-On Monday, through Twitter he pledged that Bahujan society would never forget the insult and he will "back soon".
+On Monday, through Twitter, he pledged that Bahujan society would never forget the insult and he will "back soon".

 Aazad, landed in Delhi after 9 am today.
 Besides this, he alleged that the cops had denied demonstrators the right to protest and alleged that they had been beaten up.

-On Monday, the Dalit leader wrote on Twitter that in Telengana, the tyranny has reached its peak.
-People's voice are being suppressed and rights to protest is being snatched.
-He alleged that protesters were batton-charged followed with his arrest.
+On Monday, the Dalit leader wrote on Twitter that in Telangana, the tyranny has reached its peak.
+People's voices are being suppressed and rights to protest is being snatched.
+He alleged that protesters were baton-charged followed with his arrest.

 Hyderabad Police detains Bhim Army Chief Chandrashekhar Azad